wreien/turn-based/doc/skills.md

                 end

                 -- actually deal damage
-                -- currently this needs to be a whole number, so we floor it entity:drainHP(math.floor(mod * base))
+                -- this is automatically rounded to the nearest whole number entity:drainHP(mod * base)
             end
         end
     }